Macarthur Rams FC

-Macarthur Rams Football Club is a semi-professional football club based in Campbelltown, New South Wales, Australia.
+Macarthur Rams Football Club is a semi-professional soccer club based in Campbelltown, New South Wales, Australia.
 The club compete in Football NSW League One, situated in the third tier of Australian football.
 The club's home ground is the 3,000 capacity Lynwood Park, located in St. Helens Park.
 Founded by an amalgamation of Campbelltown City Soccer Club and modern-day Gunners Soccer Club, the 'Rams' serve as the premier football club within the Macarthur region, and operate as Macarthur's highest-ranked club outside of the A-League Men competition.
-The Rams also have a corresponding women's club Macarthur Rams Women's FC who compete in the National Premier Leagues NSW Women's competition.
+The Rams have a corresponding women's team, which competes in National Premier Leagues NSW.

 History

 Foundations as Campbelltown City (1968–1971)

 The origins of Macarthur Rams are traced back to the earliest records of Campbelltown City Soccer Club, which is the 'NSW Inter Suburban Division Four' 1968 season in which they won the premiership; ahead of 'Liverpool Eagles' on goal difference.
 This was the beginning of a triple promotion, which saw them compete in the NSW Federation Division Three in 1971; positioned on the third tier of the Australian football league system.